 Appeals of parking

-Appeals of parking or other traffic-related violations must be made within seven days at the Campus Safety Department office between 8:00 a.m.- 4:30 p.m.
+Appeals of parking or other traffic-related violations must be made within seven days at the Campus Safety Department office between 7:00 a.m. to 7 p.m.
 Monday - Friday.
 Failure to file an appeal within this seven-day period will result in the loss of the right to appeal the violation or associated fine.
 Persistent violators will have their campus registration revoked, and their vehicles will be towed off campus at the registrant's expense and liability.

 Visitors and temporary registration

 Members of the College community who will have a vehicle on campus for less than three weeks or who have a visitor with a vehicle must register such vehicles at the Campus Safety Department.
-The temporary and visitor registration is $3.00 per trimester.
 Failure to register these vehicles may result in a fine.
 The host is responsible for a guest's penalties.